wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 If you are a SPR and travelling alone or with other long-term pass holders, you will have to show your long-term pass(es) - SG NRIC or FIN - to the immigration officers.
 Please also prepare a copy of your REP in case they ask for it.

 You do not need a MyTravelPass at the moment (see [announcement (video) by DGI](https://youtu.be/oRNEHKjrel4?t=323), [JIM FB post](https://www.facebook.com/imigresen/posts/3576029612463468), [response from enquiry to MyTravelPass](/appendix-response-jim)); however, please check official sources before your travel date to ensure that this is still true on the date of your departure.
-If in doubt and if you have time, it is recommended to apply for [MyTravelPass] approval 5 working days before your date of departure.
+If in doubt and if you have time, it is recommended to apply for [MyTravelPass] approval 5 working days* before your date of departure.

 Note that holding SPR In-Principle Approval (IPA) does not constitute being a PR, so you will need to apply for a MyTravelPass to exit.

 If you are travelling with others, see: [What if my spouse/children are going over with me to Singapore?](#what-if-my-spousechildren-are-going-over-with-me-to-singapore)

+\* _Please expect delays in the approval process due to the existing [nationwide MCO][Appendix MCO]._

 ## What do I need to do to enter Singapore?